-Scalable Layouts
+Scalable layouts

 The position of a component in a UI is either absolute or relative to other components.
 The visual components exist at a particular location in the screen coordinate system at any instant in time.
 The x and y coordinates of a visual component are relative to those of its visual parent, with the top-left corner having the coordinate (0, 0).